martina-rama/SIR-INN/README.md

 5. Export of forecasts in Influcast Hub–compatible format

 This repository exposes steps **3, 4, and 5**, while providing a **pretrained SIR-INN model** for reproducibility.
 The code prioritizes epidemiological interpretability and reproducibility over implementation details related to physics-informed learning.
-All notebooks can be executed directly in Google Colab.
+All notebooks can be executed directly in Google Colab and they are intended to be executed from the repository root.

 ---